glenfieldcollege/Zorin-Configuration-public/README.md

 There will probably be mistakes, as the script is broad in terms of features and has not been cut down to the bare essentials.

 This script is used in a public school environment.
 It works for us and will hopefully work for you.

+This has been tested and used with Zorin 16.3, and should work with other versions.